cjweber/coingecko-tools/README.md

 ## Setup
 1. Clone the repo
+2. Run `npm install` at the top level
-2. Run `npx tsc` at the top level
+3. Run `npx tsc` at the top level
+4. `chmod 755 ./build/cli.js`
-3. Use commands to find coin ids, add / remove coin ids to check, and to check price data of coins you have added to the check list.
+5. Use commands to find coin ids, add / remove coin ids to check, and to check price data of coins you have added to the check list.
 Confused? run (from base of directory) `./build/cli.js help`

 ## Notes
 1. You can pass any filepath for your ids with arguments i.e.: `./build/cli.js check --coinIdFilepath /Users/0xcjw/Code/coinchecker/coinidsEXAMPLE.txt`, otherwise `coinids.txt` will be initialized in the repo directory when you add your first coin